-Fill in the "Married filing separate return" oval if you were legally married as of December 31, 2018, and if you and your spouse are not filing a joint return.
-Be sure to enter your spouse's name and Social Security number in the space provided.
+Fill in the "Married filing separate return" oval if you were legally married as of December 31, 2018, but you elect to file separately.
+Enter your spouse's name and Social Security number in the space provided.

 Head of Household